 Extends the path's open sub-path with a sequences of lines to the given points.
+A pair is treated as a point where the car of the pair is the x-value and the cdr is the y-value.
 If the path has no open sub-path, an exn:fail:contract exception is raised.
 (This convenience method is implemented in terms of line-to.)